Why Keiko?

 I specialize in working with children and pre-teens ages 3-13 who are coping with early childhood trauma, emotional regulation struggles, identity exploration, and bullying.
 I believe in supporting young humans as they explore the world and who they are and work with many non-binary, therian, and counter-culture clients.

-Additionally, I am passionate about supporting adult women in processing trauma and finding themselves again!
+Additionally, I am passionate about supporting adolescent and adult women in processing trauma and finding themselves again!